RastafarianWarlock/SCCMdocs/sccm/osd/get-started/prepare-for-unknown-computer-deployments.md

 ms.assetid: 9e447e34-0943-49ed-b6ba-3efebf3566c1
 caps.latest.revision: 10
 caps.handback.revision: 0
+author: Dougeby
+ms.author: dougeby
-author: Dougebyms.author: dougebymanager: angrobe
+manager: angrobe

 ---
-# Prepare for unknown computer deployments in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
+# Prepare for unknown computer deployments in System Center Configuration Manager

+*Applies to: System Center Configuration Manager (Current Branch)*

 Use the information in this topic to deploy operating systems to unknown computers in your System Center Configuration Manager environment.
 An unknown computer is a computer that is not managed by Configuration Manager.
 This means that there is no record of these computers in the Configuration Manager database.
 Unknown computers include the following:

 -   A computer where the Configuration Manager client is not installed

 -   A computer that is not imported into Configuration Manager

--   A computer that is not been discovered by Configuration Manager
+-   A computer that has not been discovered by Configuration Manager

  You can deploy operating systems to unknown computers with the following deployment methods: